ujjawal-ingle-au9/practice/README.md

 # practice

-a beginner just made it to practice
+A beginner, just made it to practice.